Prompts have evil twins: Optimization problem

 Since we have access to the output log probabilities from the model, we can estimate the distance by drawing some number $n$ of documents $\bd_1,\ldots,\bd_n \sim\PLLM(\cdot|\bp^*)$ and computing

 As we increase $n$, the estimator $\hat{d}_{KL}^{(n)}$ concentrates around its expectation $d_{KL}$, and we obtain a good-quality approximation.
-We select the KL divergence as the statistical distance for prompt optimization because (i) it naturally corresponds to maximum likelihood estimation, (ii) it allows for efficient optimization, and (iii) it bounds the total variation distance by Pinsker's inequality \citep{pinskerinequality}.
+We select the KL divergence as the statistical distance for prompt optimization because (i) it bounds the total variation distance by Pinsker's inequality \citep{pinskerinequality}, and, as we will now see, (ii) minimizing it naturally corresponds to maximum likelihood estimation, and (iii) it allows for efficient optimization.